 A connoisseur of Michigan blueberries, Nathan is a graduate of Indiana University-Bloomington, Kelley School of Business, and received his MBA from Butler University; he has served as a board member for the Indiana chapter of the Society of Consumer Affairs Professionals (SOCAP).
 An Army National Guard veteran, he served a tour of duty in Kuwait and Iraq in 2003.

 Leslie is literally a “peak performer”, having reached the summit of Mt.
 Kilimanjaro!
-When she isn’t adventuring, Leslie serves as Vice President, Customer Experience at Walker.
-In this role, she leads Walker’s customer experience strategy, design, and implementation, using her strong data and analytic skills.
+When she isn’t adventuring, Leslie serves as Director of Market Strategy & Insights at Anthem.
+In this role, she helps guide Anthem's customer experience strategy and brings the voice of the customer to decision making using her strong data and analytic skills.

 For more than 20 years, Kathy Pedrotti Hays has helped organizations adjust their actions for maximum positive social impact.